 Augmented reality is often presented as a kind of futuristic technology, but a form of it has been around for years.
 For example, the heads-up displays in many fighter aircraft as far back as the 1990s would show information about the attitude, direction and speed of the plane, and only a few years later they could show which objects in the field of view were targets.

-In 2009, the MIT Media Lab's Fluid Interfaces Group presented what was called SixthSense, a device that combined the use of a camera, small projector, smartphone and mirror.
+In the past decade, various labs and companies have built devices that give us augmented reality.
+In 2009, the MIT Media Lab's Fluid Interfaces Group presented SixthSense, a device that combined the use of a camera, small projector, smartphone and mirror.
 The device hangs from the user's chest in a lanyard fashion from the neck.
 Four sensor devices on the user's fingers can be used to manipulate the images projected by SixthSense.

-Another device of note is Google Glass, an augmented reality device shaped into a set of glasses.
-It displays on the user's lens screen via a small projector and responds to voice commands, overlaying images, videos and sounds onto the screen for only the user to experience.
+Google rolled out Google Glass in 2013, moving augmented reality to a more wearable interface; in this case, glasses.
+It displays on the user's lens screen via a small projector and responds to voice commands, overlaying images, videos and sounds onto the screen.
+Google pulled Google Glass at the end of December 2015.